Electronics play a big role in catching slabs this month

-The fall crappie bite turns on strong at Lake Wateree this month, and catching them consistently takes good electronics and simple fishing gear.
+The fall crappie bite is strong at Lake Wateree this month.
+And catching them consistently takes good electronics and simple fishing gear.
 Slabs are stacked up around brush piles, sunken logs and stumps, especially in mid-depth ranges.
 They’ll disperse and spread out around the middle of November, so October is a great time to stock the freezer without having to move around too much.

 T.C.
 Lloyd of Southern Angling Guide Service said the key to staying on the crappie this month is trusting your electronics.

 “If you know how to read your electronics, you can’t go wrong this month on Wateree,” said Lloyd, from Hartsville, S.C.
 “You’ll find the crappie around stump fields, sunken logs, and brush piles in 12 to 20 feet of water.
 The older the structure is, the better the fish like it this time of year.

 Lloyd (843-307-6678) said for an angler without electronics, it’s a complete guessing game.

 “In the spring, anybody can catch these fish in shallow water, even without electronics,” he said.
 “But this time of year, you have to be able to find that sunken debris to get on the crappie.
 These days, anglers have some of the most-advanced electronics ever, and even some of the less-expensive ones have features that will take the guessing out of it.
 They can’t make the fish bite, but with today’s electronics, you’ll have no trouble finding them.”

 Crappie will spread out once cold weather arrives

 Lloyd catches plenty of October crappie fishing between the Clearwater Cove Landing and Wateree Dam on the lower end, but he said mid-lake and the upper end can be just as good.